-Placement in math, reading, and writing courses at Missouri Western is determined by ACT subscores.
+Placement in math and writing courses at Missouri Western is determined by ACT/SAT subscores.
 Depending on your scores, you may be required to take development courses before completing your general education requirements in these areas.

-If you have not taken the ACT or if you are unsatisfied with your ACT score placement, we encourage you to consider any of the placement tests listed below.
+If you have not taken the ACT/SAT or if you are unsatisfied with your ACT/SAT score placement, we encourage you to consider any of the placement tests listed below.
 Taking these exams could save you time and money as you complete your degree, because they often allow students to test into higher-level courses.
-Missouri Western placement exams are free, and they are all available for students to take on Griffon Orientation (GO) days.
+Missouri Western placement exams are free and available online.
+See below for the details of each placement exam.

-Prior to taking the MPE, students are encouraged to review the topics assessed by the MPE by visiting the Mathematics Placement website.
+Prior to taking the MPE, students are encouraged to review the topics assessed by the MPE by visiting placement.missouriwestern.edu.
 Available resources include video tutorials, downloadable worksheets, sample online problems identical to the problems appearing on the MPE, as well as a sample exam.

-Refer to the chart below for the necessary ACT Math subscore OR MPE scores needed to place into Missouri Western general studies math courses.
+Refer to the chart below for the necessary ACT/SAT Math subscore OR MPE scores needed to place into Missouri Western general studies mathematics courses.